SysKitTeam/docs-point/governance-and-automation/access-requests/README.md

 ---
-description: This section provides all information about the Access Request feature in SysKit Point.
+description: This section provides all information about the Access Request feature in Syskit Point.
 ---

 # Access Request